zowe/zowe-explorer-vscode/docs/Conformance-Guide-draft-table-format.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>Zowe SDK usage:</b> Extension utilizes the available Zowe SDKs that standardize z/OS interactions as well as other common capabilities that are used by many other Zowe extensions and tools.</td>
+   <td><b>Zowe SDK usage:</b> Extension utilizes the available Zowe SDKs that standardize z/OS interactions as well as other common capabilities that are used by many other Zowe extensions and tools unless the extension's goal is to provide a new implementation with clearly stated goals.</td>
  </tr>

  <tr>